microsoft/pxt/docs/blog/10th-anniversary.md

 It's about incredible partners who have helped shaped and expanded what's possible with MakeCode.

-We are an open-source product hosted on GitHub, and we rely on community contributions.
-A huge heartfelt ❤️ Thank You to all our Partners – especially the [Micro:bit Educational Foundation](https://microbit.org/about/overview) and the [Minecraft Education Team](https://education.minecraft.net).
+We are an open-source product hosted on [GitHub](https://github.com/microsoft/pxt), and we rely on community contributions.
+A huge heartfelt ❤️ Thank You to all of our Partners – especially the [Micro:bit Educational Foundation](https://microbit.org/about/overview) and the [Minecraft Education Team](https://education.minecraft.net).
 We would not be here without you.
-But also Adafruit, the Blockly Team, Calliope, Chibitronics, Code Ninjas, ElecFreaks, Forward Education, GitHub, Kitronik, Kittenbot, Lancaster University, Makey Makey and more!
+But also to Adafruit, the Blockly Team, Calliope, Chibitronics, Code Ninjas, ElecFreaks, Forward Education, GitHub, Kitronik, Kittenbot, Lancaster University, Makey Makey and many more!
 Thank you all for taking a bet on us!

-And it's about the incredible community members who translate, share projects, answer questions, submit issues and PR's, contribute ideas, create extensions, and help others get started.
+And, finally, it's about the incredible community members who translate, share projects, answer questions, submit issues and PR's, contribute ideas, create extensions, and help others get started.

->Here's a story from one of our [MakeCode Forum]( https://forum.makecode.com/t/share-your-makecode-story/46032) members –
+>Here's a story I'd like to share from one of our [MakeCode Forum]( https://forum.makecode.com/t/share-your-makecode-story/46032) members –

->The first time I used MakeCode was through the Project Lead The Way program in elementary school.
+>_The first time I used MakeCode was through the Project Lead The Way program in elementary school.
 We played with Micro:bits.
 It was a short, maybe one week activity.
-Then, in middle school, one of my friends introduced me to Makecode Arcade, and I have been making games ever since.
+Then, in middle school, one of my friends introduced me to Makecode Arcade, and I have been making games ever since._

 >_I joined the MakeCode forum when I was 13 and posted very little for 2 years.
 Then, one day, I started helping people solve their bugs… and it was super fun!
 Helping others with their code is one of my favorite things to do on the forum now.
 The puzzle of finding the error, and the satisfaction of fixing it, are what have kept me solving bugs on this forum for so long, not to mention the amazing community, devs, and MakeCode Arcade itself!_